Tolu-Creates134/FlashCardTool/README.md

 ## 📚 What is FlashLearn?
-FlashLearn is a web-based study platform that helps users create, manage, and practice flashcards to improve learning and retention.
+FlashLearn is a full-stack SaaS study platform built with .NET 9 and React, deployed to Azure with a fully automated CI/CD pipeline.
-Users can organise their study materials into decks, track their progress through practice sessions, and securely access their data using Google authentication.
+Users can create AI-powered flashcard decks, track practice sessions, and study smarter — all secured with Google OAuth and JWT authentication.

-The platform is designed with scalability in mind and includes AI-powered flashcard generation features, allowing users to quickly turn notes, PDFs, or images into structured study content.
+Built as a personal project to demonstrate production-grade software engineering practices including Clean Architecture, CQRS, containerisation, and cloud deployment.

 ## 🌍 Live Demo